Do You Know How Lucky You Are?

 About Rani

-do you love me? is a book in progress about fractured identity, Rani Neutill's relationship with her mentally ill Bengali immigrant mother, and the way she tragically died.
+Do You Know How Lucky You Are? (forthcoming HarperCollins India) narrates Rani's relationship with her mentally ill Bengali immigrant mother, and the way she tragically died.
 The book maps the history of colonialism, gendered madness, and immigration.
 It examines how these forces impacted two generations of mother/daughter relationships.

 Latest Articles